 Charles & Ray Eames, 1950

 The Fiberglass Chair RAR is a fully fledged, compact armchair, which adds a striking accent to any living space with its iconic shape and steel wire base on wooden runners.
+For enhanced comfort, it is optionally available with an attached seat cushion.
 It is also available as the Plastic Chair RAR with a polypropylene shell, which can be fitted with an attached seat cushion or fully upholstered.